-We will not open attachments or any links provided in an email due to security measures.
+We will not open or respond to any emails that contain attachments or links due to security measures.
 Emails that contain profanity will also not be addressed.

-The Border Information Service (BIS) is an automated telephone service that provides general information in English or French on CBSA programs, services and initiatives through recorded scripts.
+Our automated telephony service provides general information in English and French on CBSA programs, services and initiatives through recorded scripts.
 Live agents are also available to assist you.

 TTY (for those with hearing or speech impairments)

 Long distance charges apply

-From a rotary-dial phone, you will be automatically transferred to an officer at the end of the recorded menu if you call during business hours.
+From a rotary-dial phone, you will be automatically transferred to an agent at the end of the recorded menu if you call during business hours.

-When using a touch-tone phone, you must choose one of the following four options before pressing 0 to speak to an officer.
+When using a touch-tone phone, you must choose one of the following four options before pressing 0 to speak to an agent.